ArtSabintsev/Harpy/README.md

 	// Set the UIViewController that will present an instance of UIAlertController [[Harpy sharedInstance] setPresentingViewController:_window.rootViewController];

-	// OPTIONAL: The tintColor for the alertController [[Harpy sharedInstance] setAlertControllerTintColor:@"<#alert_controller_tint_color#>"];
+	// (Optional) The tintColor for the alertController [[Harpy sharedInstance] setAlertControllerTintColor:@"<#alert_controller_tint_color#>"];

 	// (Optional) Set the App Name for your app